 When hiking we must know what they’re capable of and not push them past their limits, physically AND mentally.
 We should think about how far they can feasibly walk, how much food (and water) will they need, and what will you see along the way?
-Some dogs are super obedient and stay by their owners’ side, others can disappear to not be seen again!
+Some dogs are super obedient and stay by their owners’ side, others love to go off and roam.
 To make leashing up easy, I always recommend the Ruffwear Slackline Lead which can be waist-worn.
 That leaves your hands free but also gives better weight distribution for dogs who like to pull or charge.
 For those who need a bit of help, I use a Halti Collar attached to a Ruffwear Hoopie Collar.

 In your own pack, make sure to pack a wide neck bottle for your dog’s waste.
 It’s important we leave no trace on the hills and people are particularly angry when seeing doggy bags about.
 A wide necked Nalgene bottle seals in the smell so you can dispose of it later.